aycabingul/Object_Detection_Classification_-_Ford_Otosan_P2/fundamentals.md

 # Design Segmentation Model
 ## -   What is the difference between CNN and Fully CNN (FCNN) ?
 FCNN(Fully Convolutional Neural Network), unlike the classic CNN, which use the Fully Connected layers after the Convolutional layers in the network, the FCNN can take input of arbitrary size.
 U-Net is also a network structure based on FCN.
 Fully convolutional training takes the whole M x M image and produces outputs for all subimages in a single ConvNet forward pass.
-There was a need for a network which didn’t have any restrictions on input image size and could perform image classification task at hand.
-The first thing that struck me was fully convolutional networks (FCNs).
-FCN is a network that does not contain any “Dense” layers (as in traditional CNNs) instead it contains 1x1 convolutions that perform the task of fully connected layers (Dense layers).
-So if we don't want to be limited to a fixed size in the input image, we can use FCNN.

 ## -   What are the different layers on CNN ?
 There are three types of layers that make up the CNN which are the convolutional layers, pooling layers, and fully-connected (FC) layers.